On the lookout for what to do in Vancouver in the fall?

 Other great things to do in Vancouver in the fall include grabbing craft beer flights on the patio at Granville Island Brewing, comedy shows at the Improv Theatre, and checking out Indigenous art at the Wickaninnish Gallery.

-Best Things to Do in Vancouver in Fall FAQ
+Vancouver in Fall FAQ

 What is there to do in Vancouver in the fall?